If you have a bleeding mouth sore or pain that lingers for more than a couple of weeks, don’t ignore it.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The good news is that when picked up early, these cancers are highly, highly curable, Dr. Burkey says.
-“Early detection is the key.”
+“The good news is that when picked up early, these cancers are highly, highly curable,” says Dr. Burkey.
+“Early detection is key.”

 It’s important not to ignore these symptoms, which could signal medical problems or, in limited cases, oral cancer:

 While not an exhaustive list, these are symptoms that can slip under the radars of our busy lives.

 Besides watching for any symptoms, it’s important to get regular oral cancer screenings to catch problems at their earliest stages.
 Here, Dr. Burkey explains what you need to know — and what to expect:

 Who does the screenings?
 Your dentist is often your first line of defense when screening for oral cancer, but oral surgeons and ear, nose and throat specialists can also perform screenings.

-- Do the screenings hurt?
+Do the screenings hurt?
 No, they are generally painless.

 Here are ways to lower your risk of getting oral and head and neck cancers: